jstabille/Group-7/README.md

 ## Description of Data Exploration Phase
 ### Dataset

-Dataset downloaded from Kaggle.com, US USDA*, and Wikipedia.
+Our Dataset was downloaded from Kaggle.com, US USDA*, and Wikipedia.

 #### Link to Raw Datasets